Document Tools

 Quick answers for common edge cases.

-Can I combine both JPG and PNG in one PDF?
+Can I combine both JPG and PNG images in one PDF?

-What if I need to reorder pages later?
+What if I need to reorder pages after generating the PDF?

 Related guides